 MGE has price risk exposure with respect to the price of natural gas, electricity, coal, emission credits, and oil.
 MGE burns natural gas in several of its peak electric generation facilities.
 In many cases, the cost of purchased power is tied to the cost of natural gas.
-In the event of an unexpected interruption in energy supply, whether due to equipment problems, transmission constraints, or otherwise, we may incur additional costs to obtain alternative sources of energy supply, in order to meet our contractual or regulatory obligations to our customers.
-Under the electric fuel rules, MGE is required to defer electric fuel-related costs that fall outside a symmetrical cost tolerance band that is currently plus or minus 2% around the amount approved in its most recent rate order.
+In the event of an interruption in energy supply, whether due to equipment problems, transmission constraints, or otherwise, we may incur additional costs to obtain alternative sources of energy supply, in order to meet our contractual or regulatory obligations to our customers.
+Under the electric fuel rules, MGE would defer electric fuel-related costs that fall outside a symmetrical cost tolerance band.
+The tolerance band is defined by the PSCW and has been modified throughout the years based on market conditions and other relevant factors.
+Beginning in 2021, MGE is subject to a plus or minus 1% range.
+Prior to 2021, the range was set at 2%.
 Any over- or under-recovery of the actual costs in a year is determined in the following year and is then reflected in future billings to electric retail customers.
-Under the electric fuel rules, MGE is required to defer the benefit of lower costs, if its actual fuel costs fall outside the lower end of the range, and is required to defer costs, less any excess revenues, if its actual fuel costs exceed the upper end of the range.
+Under the electric fuel rules, MGE would defer the benefit of lower costs, if its actual fuel costs fall outside the lower end of the range, and is required to defer costs, less any excess revenues, if its actual fuel costs exceed the upper end of the range.
 Excess revenues are defined as revenues in the year in question that provide MGE with a greater return on common equity than authorized by the PSCW in MGE's latest rate order.
 MGE assumes the risks and benefits of variances that are within the cost tolerance band.